The NaNoWriMo Classroom

 A: Yes, NaNoWriMo is Common Core-ready!
 Go here for novel-writing curriculum that is tied to those CCS.

-Learn more about NaNoWriMo's Young Writer's Program from these podcasts:
+Learn more about NaNoWriMo's Young Writer's Program here:

 • And from this KQED Mind/Shift video: